-We find home cooking inspiration on every aisle of the Iraqi markets that populate Nashville’s Nolensville Road international corridor.
-In addition to the seemingly endless array of unfamiliar ingredients to experiment with, the merchants, bakers, butchers, and shawarma stand guys are invariably kind, generous, and friendly.
-They always seem glad to see us.
+Our Persian Eggplant Potato Lamb Casserole gets its inspiration from the Iraqi markets that populate Nashville’s Nolensville Road international corridor.
+The Iraqi markets offer a seemingly endless array of unfamiliar ingredients to experiment with at home.
+More than that, the merchants, bakers, butchers, and shawarma stand guys are invariably kind, generous, and friendly.
+They always seem glad to see us, and warmly call me “Brother.”
 I wonder if they feel as welcome in other parts of town.

-The ground, seasoned lamb for quick kabobs is a regular purchase and grills beautifully on metal skewers.
-But, when a cold, rainy night calls for indoor cooking, a pound of this meat is the key to a Persian-style casserole.
+The ground, seasoned lamb for quick kabobs is a regular purchase for us and it grills beautifully on metal skewers for really fun Lamb Kabobs.
+But, when a cold, rainy night calls for indoor cooking, a pound of this meat is the key to our Persian Eggplant Potato Lamb Casserole.
 Delicious and elegant (or homey, as the occasion requires), this dish is an easily layered combination of:

 - cooked ground meat